Koredotcom/docs/docs/xo/searchai/content-sources/connectors/dotcms.md

 ![Content Filters](../images/dotcms/example2.png "Content Filters")

-Note:
+!!!note:
     * You can define more than one condition to choose different types of content from the connector using the OR operator.
     * Every rule can have one or more conditions to select a subset of content using the AND operator.
     * You can use other System Properties defined by dotCMS to add rules.
 The properties listed by default are the commonly used ones.
     * Ensure that the properties and their values should exactly match the expected values in dotCMS.
 Refer to [this](https://www.dotcms.com/docs/latest/how-content-is-mapped-to-elasticsearch#SystemProperties) for details.

 #### Content Sync Schedule